DK27ss/HunnyFinance-Earn-Manipulation/README.md

 2.  **Hide** Attacker transfers most of their KISS tokens away.
 3.  **Manipulation** Attacker calls `unstake()` with a small amount and `_bonus=0`, the contract sees a low balance and reduces their `principal` to a near-zero value.
 4.  **Recover** Attacker transfers the KISS tokens back.
-5.  **Fake Earn** The contract now calculates `earned = balance - principal`, since `principal` is near-zero, almost the entire balance is considered "earned".
+5.  **Inflated Earn** The contract now calculates `earned = balance - principal`, since `principal` is near-zero, almost the entire balance is considered "earned".
 6.  **Claim** The attacker waits for their `loyaltyRatio` to increase, then claims a large bonus based on these artificial earnings.

 ---